wp_get_attachment_image_srcset()

 that have been edited (originals).

 - whose proportions differ from the main one.
 That is, height/width is not equal to height/width of the intermediate image.
-A margin of error of 0.002 is allowed in the comparison.
+A tolerance of 0.002 is allowed in the comparison.

 This function is used in conjunction with wp_get_attachment_image_sizes()